Eagle in a Cage (film): 1965 Television Play

-Lamprell had written an episode of East Side, West Side that was admired by George Schaefer, producer of Hallmark's Hall of Fame.
-He commissioned Lamprell to write an original script.
+Lampell had written an episode of East Side, West Side that was admired by George Schaefer, producer of Hallmark's Hall of Fame.
+He commissioned Lampell to write an original script.
 The play aired in 1965 starring Trevor Howard as Napoleon and Pamela Franklin as Betsy.

-Howard, Lamprell, and Franklin were nominated for Emmies.
-Lamprell won.
+Howard, Lampell, and Franklin were nominated for Emmies.
+Lampell won.
 When he accepted it he said "I think I ought to mention that I was blacklisted."
-This led to the New York Times offering Lamprell the chance to write an article about the blacklist.
+This led to the New York Times offering Lampell the chance to write an article about the blacklist.
 The incident is credited as helping draw mainstream public attention to the existence of the blacklist and contributing to its end.

 Production

-Howard Barnes, an executive for Group W who knew Lamprell in radio, contacted the author suggesting his television play would make an ideal film and they had an investor willing to put up half the money.
-Lamprell said his adaptation "meant really rewriting pretty much everything, because there’s such a vast difference between what works on television and what works as a theatrical feature."
-The other financier fell through but Group W agreed to fully finance if Lamprell agreed to produce.
+Howard Barnes, an executive for Group W who knew Lampell in radio, contacted the author suggesting his television play would make an ideal film and they had an investor willing to put up half the money.
+Lampell said his adaptation "meant really rewriting pretty much everything, because there’s such a vast difference between what works on television and what works as a theatrical feature."
+The other financier fell through but Group W agreed to fully finance if Lampell agreed to produce.

-Lamprell wrote the part of the black general specifically for Moses Gunn who had been in a play of his, Hard Traveling. " There were actually black generals in Napoleon’s army, from Haiti and elsewhere, although not with Napoleon on St. Helena," said Lamprell.
+Lampell wrote the part of the black general specifically for Moses Gunn who had been in a play of his, Hard Traveling. " There were actually black generals in Napoleon’s army, from Haiti and elsewhere, although not with Napoleon on St. Helena," said Lampell.

 The original plan was to film in Italy but this proved too expensive so the film was shot in Yugoslavia.

 Reception

-Lamprell later thought, "Gielgud was wonderful, so was Richardson, so was Billie.
+Lampell later thought, "Gielgud was wonderful, so was Richardson, so was Billie.
 Kenneth Haigh, who was a talented actor, just wasn’t up to the part of Napoleon, however, and that hurt the film."

 The New York Times wrote "It should be obvious that the film-maker's imagination working at this level will create roles to tax the most imaginative of actors.
 But from his awesome cast, with a few exceptions, what he generally gets is a fairly professional elaboration of clichés."

 Variety called it "a dramatically fascinating entry for the class market."
 The Los Angeles Times said it was "completely involving."